meeadsaberi/Sydney_fuel_shock_2026/README.md

   fig_main_and_SI.py            Main (cleaned) + SI (raw, pre-cleaning) figures. fig_station_contact_sheet.py  Per-station raw-vs-cleaned QC contact sheet. data/
-  README.md                 Where to download the three input files. requirements.txt
+  README.md                 Three input files and where to download the original data. requirements.txt
 LICENSE                     MIT
 ```

 ## Data
-The three input files are **not** included (they are public TfNSW data); see
+The three input files are included.
+The data in its original and raw form are public TfNSW data; see
-`data/README.md` for download links.
+`data/README.md`.
 Place them in the repository root (or in
 `data/` and update the path constants at the top of `fuel_shock_analysis.py`).

 ## Reproduce the results